 HMRC recommends you set up email reminders and notifications using one of the options available in PAYE Online.
 This means you'll automatically get sent an email when there's something new for you to view.

-Deductions should be calculated on the same gross pay amount used to calculate NICs.
+Deductions should be calculated on the same amount of pay as used to calculate Employer's secondary Class 1 NICs.
 So if you have to aggregate earnings because the employee has another job with you, or with another employer you are carrying on business in association with, you should make the deductions based on the aggregated earnings.
 You can find out whether you should be aggregating earnings at the link below.

 You pay any student loan deductions you make to HMRC as part of your single monthly payment of PAYE tax, NICs and student loans deducted during the same pay period.